Krasjet/grm/README.md

 Before installing `grm`, make sure you have set up your git server following the instructions in [section 4.4][3] of Pro Git.
 Optionally, you should also have [git daemon][1] ready for the public access of repositories, which is documented in [section 4.5][4] of Pro Git.
-The basic structure of your git repositories root should have the following structure:
+Your git repositories root should have the following structure:

 ```
 $GRM_REPOS_ROOT